readium/webpub-manifest/README.md

   }
 ]
 ```
-A manifest <span class="rfc">may</span> also contain other links, such as a `alternate` link to an EPUB 3.2 version of the publication for example.
+A manifest <strong class="rfc">may</strong> also contain other links, such as a `alternate` link to an EPUB 3.2 version of the publication for example.

 Link relations that are currently used in this specification and its extensions are listed in the [Link Relations registry](relationships.md).